Warfork/warfork_twitch_announcements/README.md

 - twitch_client_secret: Your Twitch Developer Application client secret.
 - twitch_game_id: The Twitch Game ID for the game you want to track.
 - twitch_max_streams: The maximum number of streams to retrieve from Twitch.
-- twitch_recheck_time: Time in seconds between checks for new users.
+- twitch_recheck_seconds: Time in seconds between checks for new users.
 - twitch_token_renewal_days: How often the Twitch OAuth token should be renewed.
+- twitch_streamer_cooldown_hours: Cooldown period in hours before announcing the same streamer again.